Field Work

 I often recommend to writers a notebook practice I call Field Work, tasking them on investing time in a structured sequence of free writes – or guided writes, maybe – using simple but powerful prompts to see what material arises and prioritises for their stories.
 By spending time in these worlds with pen and paper, writing into and around and out of them, you’ll feel your way into these lives and develop a deeper instinct for what makes them work in the medium for which they are intended.
 It’s a form of planning, but one that embraces mystery and uncertainty, and invites you to get out of your head and on to the page.

-I’m also thinking of natural history field guides.
+Also think of natural history field guides, one of my most beloved subgenres of reference works.
 Consider this the field work of observing and recording the lives of your stories to create your own field guide.

 This sort of writing practice can be useful for tackling gnarly problems encountered in drafting.
 Sometimes this work involves putting a manuscript to one side for a while, instead of picking away at a draft, or scrolling up and down on a screen.
 It can also be helpful if you get stuck (e.g., at that common 20,000- to 30,000-word hurdle), or at the end of a significant draft when you need to take stock.